redhead/diploma-thesis/RESTful_vs_CQRS_and_DDD__.md

 ### RESTful vs CQRS and DDD

 One of the concerns right at the beginning of the refactoring was the REST interface design and its suitability for CQRS guided by DDD, especially regarding the PUT method.
 The reasons were explained in detail in~\ref{revising-the-rest-interface}~\nameref{revising-the-rest-interface}.

-The original plan was not to modify the RESTful interface at all and find a way to determine what the intent of the PUT request is on the server (essentially what task needs to be done).
+The original plan was not to modify the RESTful interface at all and find a way to determine what the intent of the PUT request is on the server (essentially which task needs to be done).
 Few ideas were proposed:

 1. The server determines which fields were changed on the resource, creates appropriate commands (e.g. `RenameFileCommand`, `MoveFileCommand`, ...) and dispatches these individually.
 2. The server dispatches a general command (e.g. `UpdateFolderCommand`) and the aggregate determines which fields were changed and sends individual events instead (`FolderRenamedEvent`, `FolderMovedEvent`, etc.).